Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 If you are implementing a new invoice exception review process then employees should know what to do when they get a request to resolve an exception.

-Let’s say that the employee order 10 reams of paper form Amazon.
+Let’s say that the employee order 10 reams of paper from Amazon.
 The order is delivered and Amazon sends you the invoice but there is no receipt.

 Even if your purchasing system is automatically sending automated emails to remind users to create the receipt you still need to let employees know what is expected out of them.
 In this case, they just need to know that a receipt needs to be created.